 Forbidden?
-Not likely.
+Not these days.
+Black rice is making its way into more and more home kitchens.
+And why not?
 It's delicious, it's nutritious, with a wonderful texture and nutty flavor profile.
 Black rice's dark color comes courtesy of plant pigments that are also powerful antioxidants -- anti-inflammatory anthocyanins (also found in blueberries) that may offer benefits against cancer and heart disease.
 With black rice, you'll also get iron, essential amino acids, vitamin E, folic acid, and more fiber and protein than brown rice.

 What's more, black rice takes terrifically to simple preparations.
 Here are a couple easy recipes to try:

 1. Black Rice

 "Black rice is one of the handful of superfoods," says Love2cook32.
 "This rice is so flavorful and has a very unique presentation as it cooks up to a deep purple color.
 It goes great with just about any meal as a nice healthy side.
 I love to make it with salmon and a side of fresh veggies."

 "This fresh, delicious, and healthy dish is made with forbidden rice, which has been eaten in China for centuries," says Tonia.
 "It's full of fiber, vitamins, antioxidants, and flavor.
 It somehow manages to give one a sense of well-being, peace, and energy at the same time.
 It is filling without leaving you with a feeling of being stuffed.
 Delicious!
 Serve slightly warm or at room temperature."

 "Here's a delicate alternative to white rice," says Aldo.
 "This recipe will satisfy sophisticated palates with the unbeatable combination of prawns and zucchini!"

 "A spicy blend of forbidden black rice, bell peppers, and cashews," says docswife.
 Try it beside almost any baked fish or chicken recipe.